• Skip to main content

 My Mousse Turned Out Watery

-Please leave me a comment and rating below and/or post a picture on Instagram and tag me so I can see!
-(I’m @delightfuladventures on Instagram!)
+Please leave me a comment and rating below and/or post a picture of your aquafaba mousse on Instagram and tag me so I can see!
+(I’m @delightfuladventures on Instagram.)

 Close up shot of a bowl of chickpea water chocolate mousse topped with coconut whipped cream and a cherry.